Introduction to the Firewall Rules screen¶

 For more information on how the Anti-Lockout Rule works and how to disable the rule, see Anti-lockout Rule and Anti-lockout.

-To display rules for other interfaces, click their respective tabs.
-OPT interfaces will appear with their descriptive names, so if the OPT1 interface was renamed DMZ, then the tab for its rules will also say DMZ.
+interfaces will appear with their descriptive names, so if the OPT1 interface

 To the left of each rule is a set of an indicator icons, including:

-• The action of the rule: pass (fa-check), block (fa-times), or reject (fa-hand-stop-o).
+The action of the rule: pass (), block (), or reject ().

 Hovering the mouse cursor over any of these icons will display text explaining their meaning.
 The same icons are shown for disabled rules, except the icon and the rule are a lighter shade of their original color.

-Adding a firewall rule
+Adding a firewall rule¶

-Editing Firewall Rules
+Editing Firewall Rules¶

-To edit a firewall rule, click fa-pencil to the right of the rule, or double click anywhere on the line.
+To edit a firewall rule, click to the right of the rule, or double click anywhere on the line.

 The edit page for that rule will load, and from there adjustments are possible.
 See Configuring firewall rules for more information on the options available when editing a rule.

-Reordering Firewall Rules
+Reordering Firewall Rules¶

 The order of the rules on an interface can be changed in two different ways: Drag-and-drop or select-and-click.